OpenReqEU/similarity-detection/README.md

 ### Replacing the algorithms

-The similarity algorithm and the preprocess pipeline are decoupled from the api code so they can be easily substituted.
+The similarity algorithm, the preprocess pipeline and the clusters algorithm are decoupled from the api code so they can be easily substituted.

 To change the preprocess pipeline it is necessary to do the following changes:
 - Create a class that implements the interface named *PreprocessPipeline*.